They deride prayer because they think God isn’t listening.

 They mock me because I pray.

-But I will pray and, when I do, I pray the Savior reveals Himself to them, to see Him as He is – merciful and loving even as He is also mighty and just; a God who forgives, redeems, and transforms – so that then instead….
+But I will pray and, when I do, I will pray for all those who mock me and God Himself.
+And I pray the Savior reveals Himself to them, to see Him as He is – merciful and loving, yes, but also mighty and just; a God who forgives, redeems, and transforms – so that then instead….

-They will pray because the scales will have fallen from their eyes and they will have seen the one true God in all His majesty and fall to their knees in joy-filled awe and worship!
+They will pray because the scales will have fallen from their eyes and they will have seen the one true God in all His majesty and fall to their knees in rightful fear, joy-filled awe, and worship!

 “At the end of that time, I, Nebuchadnezzar, raised my eyes toward heaven, and my sanity was restored.
 Then I praised the Most High; I honored and glorified him who lives forever.
 His dominion is an eternal dominion; His kingdom endures from generation to generation…praise and exalt and glorify the King of heaven, because everything he does is right and all his ways are just.
 And those who walk in pride he is able to humble.”
 Daniel 4:34-35, 37